 Public Mural Program

-The Deerfield Fine Arts Commission has installed three new murals by Deerfield High School students Kath Fillman, Maddi Turner and Charlotte Larson.
-Two of the murals are on the east wall of the AT&T building in the Village Center and one is located inside the lower level of the Jewett Park Community Center.
+The Deerfield Fine Arts Commission has installed two new murals by Deerfield High School students Alexandra Schott and Armin “AJ” Paliev on the east wall of the AT&T building in the Village Center.

 The murals will be on display for one year and will be replaced by other student art.
 AT&T donated the use of their walls.